 - 4.7.
 The IFCPF Classification training and accreditation program consists of two levels: - 4.7.1.
-Stage 1: Introduction to CP-Football Classification Course (online), allowing classification at local and national levels. - 4.7.2.
+Stage 1: Introduction to CP Football Classification Course and the Accredited Basic Classifier's Course (online), allowing classification at local and national levels. - 4.7.2.
 Stage 2: International Classification Accreditation Course (including the practical components), allowing pathway from Trainee Classifier to Level 1 International Classifier. - 4.8.
 The theory component at both levels is accompanied by a practical component, using different teaching methodologies (see Sections 4.3.1 and 4.3.2). - 4.9.
 It can take up to three (3) years to finish the program, though some people might complete it much more quickly. - 4.10.
 IFCPF can make Classifier training and education resources available to specific National Bodies or National Paralympic Committees for the purpose of national Classifier training or development (i.e. to improve the practical skills of national classifiers).
 This resource is called Classification Workshops, and such workshops are separate from and do not substitute for the practical components of the International Classification Accreditation Education Course (Stage 2). - 4.11.
 At the discretion of IFCPF, and with the approval of the HoC, a Classifier can be invited for Stage 2 training (i.e. exceptional skills reported, widely experienced in other Parasports), but only for exceptional circumstances (i.e. providing Classifiers to countries with no national activity who can lead Classification development in a particular region).

-Section 4.3.1 - Stage 1: Introduction to CP-Football Classification Course
+Section 4.3.1 - Stage 1: Introduction to CP-Football Classification Course and the Accredited Basic Classifier's Course